Connect with others who understand.

 • Changes in your period

-Symptoms like abdominal pain, bloating, and frequent urination can be caused by cancer spreading in your abdomen.
-When cancer cells spread and tumors get bigger, they can bring about fluid buildup or a blockage in your digestive system or urinary system.
-Advanced ovarian cancer frequently leads to these problems.
+Abdominal pain, bloating, and frequent urination can be caused by cancer spreading in your abdomen.
+When cancer cells spread and tumors grow, they can block the digestive or urinary system.
+Larger tumors also encourage fluid buildup in the area.
+These problems are common in advanced ovarian cancer.

 Fluid in the Abdomen

-Advanced ovarian cancer often causes fluid to collect inside the abdomen.
-This is called ascites.
-When your abdomen is full of liquid, this can lead to constipation, breathing problems, nausea, or feeling very full after eating.
+Fluid buildup in the belly is called ascites.
+When your abdomen is full of liquid, it can cause constipation, breathing problems, nausea, or feeling very full after eating.

 Bowel Blockage

-A bowel obstruction may be treated with medication called Sandostatin (octreotide).
-It is also sometimes treated with surgery.
-Surgery may help relieve symptoms, but it also may be hard for you to heal from, especially if you are having other health problems.
+A bowel obstruction may be treated with medication or surgery.
+For example, pain relievers and anti-nausea medications may help.
+Surgery may help relieve symptoms, but it also may be hard for you to heal from, especially if you’re having other health problems.
+Your healthcare provider may also place a thin tube through your nose into your stomach and intestines to suction out air and fluid.

 Blockage of Urine

-A ureter is a small tube that helps transport urine from the kidney to the bladder.
-Each person has two ureters.
-If you have a large tumor in your abdomen, it may block one or both of these tubes.
+A ureter is a small tube that helps carry urine from the kidney to the bladder.
+Everyone has two ureters.
+If you have a large tumor in your abdomen, it may block one or both of these tubes, causing urine to back up.

 There are a couple of different procedures that can fix a blocked ureter.
-In one method, a doctor can put in a stent — an artificial tube that fits within the ureter and connects the kidney and the bladder.
-Alternatively, a ureter blockage can be treated with a nephrostomy tube.
-In this case, urine drains from a tube placed in the kidney to a hole in the outer surface of the abdomen, and it is collected in a bag worn outside the body.
+One option is placing a stent, which is a small artificial tube that fits within the ureter and connects the kidney and the bladder.
+Another option for treating a ureter blockage is a nephrostomy tube.
+With this method, urine drains from a tube placed in the kidney and into a bag worn outside the body.

 Pleural Effusion

-If you have stage 4 ovarian cancer, this means the cancer has spread to parts of your body far away from your ovaries.
+Stage 4 ovarian cancer means the cancer has spread to parts of the body far beyond the ovaries.
 In some cases, stage 4 ovarian cancer spreads to the lungs.
-It can cause fluid to build up between the lungs and chest, called pleural effusion.
-This condition leads to symptoms like breathing problems, a feeling of heaviness in the chest, coughing, chest pain, difficulty lying flat, or feeling generally sick.
+This can cause fluid to build up between the lungs and the chest wall.
+This fluid buildup is called pleural effusion.

-There are a few procedures to treat fluid around the lungs:
+There are a few procedures used to treat fluid around the lungs:

-• Inserting a tube or catheter into the chest to help drain the fluid
+• Placing a tube or catheter into the chest to help drain the fluid regularly

 Side Effects From Advanced Ovarian Cancer Treatments

-Cancer treatments can ease the symptoms of your cancer, but they can also cause unpleasant side effects of their own.
-Ask your doctor what side effects you should expect from your ovarian cancer treatments.
-Your care team can often help you find ways to reduce or eliminate these side effects.
+Cancer treatments can help ease cancer symptoms.
+However, they can also cause unpleasant side effects.
+Ask your doctor what side effects you may expect from your ovarian cancer treatments.
+Your care team can often help you reduce or eliminate these side effects.

 Surgery